 Economic considerations also occur related to restoration activities needed to restore WARM, COLD, and WILD beneficial uses.
 Waterbodies where water quality standards are not attained are listed by the San Diego Water Board as impaired pursuant to CWA section 303(d).
 Restoration of beneficial uses must occur for these waterbodies.
 Restoration of beneficial uses for impairments can be achieved using regulatory or non-regulatory means, including but not limited to enforcement, existing permit implementation, non-TMDL agreements, traditional TMDLs, and/or grant funding mechanisms.

-It is important to note that a Basin Plan amendment to create Biological Objectives does not itself require restoration, but would be used to guide the most efficient restoration of the WARM, COLD, and WILD beneficial uses.
-As discussed in Section 5 of the Staff Report, discharger and San Diego Water Board evaluation of if a current or proposed discharge causes or contributes to an exceedance of Biological Objectives includes an assessment of the chemical, physical, and biological condition of receiving waters subject to the discharge.
+It is important to note that a Basin Plan amendment to establish the Stream Biological Objective does not itself require restoration, but would be used to guide the most efficient restoration of the WARM, COLD, and WILD beneficial uses.
+As discussed in Section 5 of the Staff Report, discharger and San Diego Water Board evaluation of if a current or proposed discharge causes or contributes to an exceedance of the Stream Biological Objective includes an assessment of the chemical, physical, and biological condition of receiving waters subject to the discharge.
 This is a critical component of economic considerations related to restoration activities, as addressing biological impairment may include 1) the regulation of the discharge(s) under current regulatory permitting programs and TMDLs, and 2) the restoration of hydrologic and in-stream habitat condition and processes.

 Economic Considerations Related to Restoration Activities: Existing Regulatory Permitting Programs

-The incorporation of Biological Objectives into the Basin Plan, as discussed in Section 5 of the Staff Report, will result in the integration of Biological Objectives into existing regulatory programs.
+The incorporation of the Stream Biological Objective into the Basin Plan, as discussed in Section 5 of the Staff Report, will result in the integration of the Stream Biological Objective into existing regulatory programs.
 If degradation is observed and the discharge is determined to be source that causes or contributes to that condition, additional permit modifications will be required.
 The requirement to modify Water Board permits in response to observed degradation is not a new regulatory requirement, as BMPs and/or effluent limitations are already required to be focused or modified to protect water quality when water quality objectives are not met in receiving waters.

-The incorporation of Biological Objectives will guide BMP and/or effluent limitation modifications for chemistry-based water quality objectives by focusing on those pollutants in the discharge that are most important, rather than on additional BMPs and/or effluent limitations to address pollutants that are not causing or contributing to biological degradation.
+The incorporation of the Stream Biological Objective will guide BMP and/or effluent limitation modifications for chemistry-based water quality objectives by focusing on those pollutants in the discharge that are most important, rather than on additional BMPs and/or effluent limitations to address pollutants that are not causing or contributing to biological degradation.
 The cost of implementation under existing permit requirements is not additional and will range widely, depending on the project-specific BMPs or methods that responsible parties select.
-The use of Biological Objectives to focus implementation actions on specific pollutants may also result in less expenditures than under current permitting and planning requirements.
+The use of the Stream Biological Objective to focus implementation actions on specific pollutants may also result in less expenditures than under current permitting and planning requirements.
 The identification of specific pollutants and subsequent focus on those pollutants and needed actions has been shown to reduce costs associated with implementation in other states (Karr and Chu 1999).
 All Economic Consideration costs included are preliminary estimates as identifying the specific controls or methods that dischargers use is speculative at this time.

 A wide range of structural and non-structural methods and technologies are available associated within reasonably foreseeable methods of compliance within existing regulatory permitting programs.
-These are also available for many permitted agencies to address water quality, including for Biological Objectives, through grant programs.
+These are also available for many permitted agencies to address water quality, including for the Stream Biological Objective, through grant programs.
 For example, the Orange County Transportation Authority Measure M2 Environmental Cleanup Program made available approximately $57.5 million in funding for water quality improvements to supplement existing programs: